elkir/ai4er-workshop-sql/practical.md

 #### Facebook interview question:
 Assume we have a table of employee information, which includes salary information.
-Write a query to find the names and salaries of the top 5 highest paid employees, in descending order.
+Write a query to find the names and salaries of the top 5 (if two or more employees have the same salary which is in the top 5, they should all be returned) highest paid employees, in descending order.

-##### We are going to use a fake e-commerce data table (pick) - this is used to solve the facebook question with the data we have.

 - Let's add to all raw columns another column called 'grouping' with all of its values being 1.